tsotoul/StealTheCats/README.md

 - [Shouldly](https://www.nuget.org/packages/shouldly/)

 ## Setup API
-To use the API, you need to have the API secret. <br>
+To use the API, you need to have the Cats API secret. <br>
 Go to https://api.thecatapi.com/ and follow the instructions to get an api secret in your personal email.
 Once you have it, locate the **appSettings.json** in the rool folder of the project, and replace *"YOUR_API_SECRET_GOES_HERE"* with your api secret.